erik-adelbert/aoc/2022/README.md

 Now, I just have to define how a symbol is unique in a window, for this purpose I use a symbol indexed array (say a faster map) that records for every occurring symbol its last index in the input (ie. one place back scan).
 Let me dig in a little more:

-_What is a unique symbol window-wised ?_
+_What is a locally unique symbol window-wised ?_

-- if it has not been seen before, it is unique or
+- if it has not been seen before or
-- if it has been seen outside the current window, it is locally unique
+- if it has been seen outside the current window

+`<EDIT>` Fixed thanks to [@nicl271](https://www.reddit.com/r/adventofcode/comments/zdw0u6/comment/iz6sfv3/?utm_source=share&utm_medium=web2x&context=3)

 _What if it is not unique?_